- COED 6170 Ethics and Diversity for Athletic Coaches – 3 credits

 - COED 6100 Coaching Workshop I – 3 credits

 Second class in curriculum.
-This course is designed to introduce you to Ohio University, your fellow classmates and the National Standards of Sport Coaches (NASPE, 2006); the course will explore the role the national standards for sport coaches plays in the development of successful coaches.
+This course is designed to introduce you to Ohio University, your fellow classmates and the primary functions, key responsibilities and roles that sport coaches fulfill.
+This course will explore the role of national standards for sport coaches in the development of successful coaches.
 COED 6100 is intended to be introductory; a base will be developed on which all of the remaining courses in the program will build.

 - COED 6110 Foundations of Coaching I – 3 credits

 The course is designed to provide the principles and methods necessary to become an effective sport coach at the youth, interscholastic, intercollegiate, Olympic and professional levels.
 Focus will include defining what sport coaches do, the qualities of expert coaches, strategies for effective and cohesive programs, developing a sound coaching philosophy, and gaining an understanding of the art and science of coaching.